cayasso/primus-rooms/README.md

   spark.room('room').except(spark.id).write('message');
   ```

-- The `leaveallrooms` event handler is no longer called on the `spark` when when the client closes the connection:
+- The `leaveallrooms` event handler is no longer called on the `spark` when the client closes the connection:

   ```javascript
   spark.on('leaveallrooms', function (rooms, spark) {